 Vietnam National Museum of Fine Arts in Hanoi is one of the most unique museums that BFOWB has been to in that it was a little unapologetic with its in-your-face patriotism and interpretation of the country’s history.
 It was said that history is written by the victors, and this, to some level, resonated with the items on display.

 The structure housing the museum underwent several incarnations before its current state.
 It used to be a boarding house for Catholic school girls and was the former site of the French Ministry of Information.
-It rises next to an artists’ colony, and is an easy walk from the Temple of Literature.
 Like most places intended for government purposes, the museum’s facade is traditional-looking and was modeled after French villas.

 The lower floors of the museum are dedicated to its primordial history, specifically early tools and objects from the Neolithic period.
 Archaeological finds vary, from lion sculptures that once guarded the gates of ancient dynasties to the famous Champa reliefs.
 Popular works of art include gouache, as well as Tay Son dynasty era sculptures of Buddhist monks.
 The upper floors showcase a mix of contemporary and traditional paintings depicting folk narratives of struggle and resistance.